Agiloft

 Agiloft, Inc. is a technology company specializing in contract lifecycle management and business process management software in Redwood City, California.
 It was originally founded in October 1990 as Integral Solutions Corporation by Colin Earl.

+Agiloft is headquartered in Redwood City, California.
+It is led by CEO Eric Laughlin.

+The company reported more than 600 customers, as of 2020.

 History

 Agiloft started as Integral Solutions Corporation founded by Colin Earl in 1990.
 The company worked on development projects for other corporations until developing its own software in 1996 called SupportWizard.
 SupportWizard was designed as a help desk application and by 1999 officially supported MySQL.
 Integral Solutions continued to build on this application adding call center and CRM functionality.
 For a time the company was known by the name of the SupportWizard software.

 In 2003, they announced a new revision of the software operating on J2EE framework called Enterprise Wizard.

 By 2007 the company offered a platform version of the software, called SaaSWizard, on which users could automate business actions through their own customization.
 Development continued on the EnterpriseWizard application operating on top of the platform allowing users to customize the program through a web interface.
 Colin Earl changed both the business and software name to Agiloft in 2012.

-In 2017, Earl spoke out against the proposed H1-B reforms and stated that one of his workers, "in all likelihood, not getting his visa renewed and will return to China."
+In May 2024, the global investment firm KKR & Co. acquired a majority stake in Agiloft.
+As part of the transaction, existing investor FTV Capital increased its investment, and JMI Equity joined as a new investor in the company.

+In January 2025, Agiloft announced the acquisition of Screens, a developer of a generative AI-based contract review and redlining product.

+In December 2025, Agiloft appointed Jason Barnwell as its chief legal officer.
+Barnwell joined the company after more than 15 years in senior legal and business leadership roles at Microsoft.

 Software

 Agiloft is a low-code development platform that has prebuilt modules that focus on contract management and IT service management.
 The platform is configured via a web-browser with dropdown menus and drag and drop tools to configure functions or build new applications.
 The contract management portion of the software allows for the automation of creation, workflow, and renewal of contracts which has been used in the healthcare field.
 This software has won PC Magazine's Editor's Choice award for several years.

+In February 2025, Agiloft expanded its contract lifecycle management platform with additional artificial intelligence features under its "AI Your Way" initiative.
+The updates included enhancements to ConvoAI Document Q&A, enabling users to query large contract documents, and new capabilities within the GenAI Prompt Lab for clause analysis, anonymization, risk flagging, and mismatch detection.

+In December 2025, Agiloft introduced Obligation Management, an artificial intelligence-based feature designed to automatically identify and track contractual obligations.
+The feature extracts commitments such as service-level agreements, renewals, compliance requirements, payments, and milestones, enabling organizations to monitor obligations throughout the contract lifecycle.